This page is part 2 of the giving up coffee plan. Please read that first, if you haven’t yet, as this one follows on from it directly.

 Occasionally, you come across something like coffee that is messing with both our digestion and our stress levels.
 That’s why it’s so important to replace it with healthier options.
 There are even more of the best coffee substitutes I’ve found in the page on Replacing Coffee.

-That’s enough on coffee substitution for now.
-Over one month without a drop and I really don’t miss it.
-Find a good alternative and follow the plan to give it up in the last few pages I doubt you will either.
+That’s enough on coffee replacement for now.
+Several months without a drop and I really don’t miss it.
+Find a good alternative to coffee that you enjoy and follow the plan to give it up in the last few pages I doubt you will either.

-Next up, let’s have a look at its even more digestion damaging, caffeine sharing relative – Caffeinated sodas like cola.
+Next up, let’s have a look at coffee’s even more digestion damaging, caffeine sharing relative – Caffeinated sodas like cola.